LucDupAtGitHub/PDBP/README.md

 ###  `activeFreeProgram`

-The next computation instance that we present is the *active free* instance (we use *active* as opposed to *reactive*) as defined below
+The next computation instance (and corresponding program instance) that we present is the *active free* instance (we use *active* as opposed to *reactive*) as defined below

 ```scala
 package pdbp.program.instances.active.free